grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "The device worked, but I am not hearing any sign that they were damaged."
 From where he was standing below, Hemi's voice did not reveal any sense of disappointment.
 "They just passed under us, still tracking the _Prospect_."

-"So that's fucking it?
-Impenetrable fuckin' hull?"
+"So that's it?
+Impenetrable hull?"

 "They hit my explosive with their ram, which is probably a very well-reinforced part of the ship."
 Hemi hesitated.
 "We need to figure out how to deliver a charge to a weaker part of the ship."

-"Yeah, and while you are pondering that tiny fuckin' challenge, they are closing in for a shot on the _Prospect_."
+"Yeah, and while you are pondering that tiny challenge, they are closing in for a shot on the _Prospect_."

 "Hopefully Captain Percy can manage one close pass by the _Grackle_ and give us time to get another device into position.
 We need to get the _Gnat_ back under water."

-"Hang on, don't forget we need to reset the fuckin' escape trunk first."
+"Hang on, don't forget we need to reset the escape trunk first."

 "How do you pump the water out of the flooded trunk?"

 "Pump!
 Ha.
-Just open the fuckin' bottom hatch down there, and let it run into the bilge.
+Just open the bottom hatch down there, and let it run into the bilge.
 Then we'll turn on the bilge pumps to toss the water off the boat."

 "Elegant."
 Hemi slid his big body back past the engine again, and a minute later Shakes saw the water in the escape trunk drop away into the bottom of the _Gnat_.

 Shakes stepped out of the sail and leaned over the now empty escape trunk where Hemi's round, black-bearded face was looking up at him.
 "Maybe I should rig some kind of pump for the escape trunk."
 Shakes said to him.
 "I actually have to do that emptying maneuver more often than I like.
-The fucking hatch opens sometimes while diving, just from the fucking stresses on the hull I guess.
-Fucking pain in my ass."
+The hatch opens sometimes while diving, just from the stresses on the hull I guess.
+Drives me crazy."

 "You could just fix the latch to make sure it only opens when it is supposed to."
 Hemi said.
 "When we are done with this project, I can help you with that."

-"You mean if we _live_ through this fuckin' scare-quotes _project_."
+"You mean if we _live_ through this scare-quotes _project_."

 ------